Adopting a cat can be both exciting and daunting. Here's how to choose the right cat for you and prepare for your new companion's arrival.

 We think adopting a cat is a great option for everyone looking to add a new feline friend to their home!
 You’ll also be giving a loving home to cat who doesn’t have one.

-Want to adopt with us?
-You can find out how our adoption process works in our video.
+Want to adopt with Cats Protection?
+Find out how our quick and easy three-step adoption process works in our video: